Eclairemoy/Fog_Owl_Race/README.md

 ## How to use the challenge file: ##

+You will need Python 2.5 or later installed.

 1. Open `fog_owl_challenges.py`
 2. Create a virtual environment
-`python3 -m venv venv`
+`python -m venv venv`
-3. Activate the environ
+3. Activate the environment
 `source venv/bin/activate`
-4. Install pytest
+4. Install the requirements
-`pip3 install pytest`
+`pip install -r requirements.txt`
 5. Run the following command to run your code with tests `pytest fog_owl_challenges.py`